nathan-joslin/BrowserFingerprintingFormalization/README.md

 ## Reproduction of Verification

 To reproduce the verification of safety and liveness properties, visit the *Verifier* tab.
 Then, click an expression and click *Check*.
 A green dot indicates an expression was successfully verified, red indicates failure.

+## Misc

+Futher information can be found on the UPPAAl [webpage](https://uppaal.org/) or the [tutorial](https://www2.it.uu.se/research/group/darts/papers/texts/new-tutorial.pdf).